playswap-org/play-docs/getting-started/bridge-funds.md

 To bridge funds to BNB chain please click [HERE](https://www.bnbchain.org/en/bridge) and follow the instructions that are most convenient for you.

-If you have any further question, feel free to join our [Discord](https://discord.gg/8v7Fd7PG9K) and ask for support in the appropriate channel.
+If you have any further questions, feel free to join our [Discord](https://discord.gg/8v7Fd7PG9K) and ask for support in the appropriate channel.

 *Watch out for fake accounts!
-The PlaySwap team will never text you first and/or ask for private keys or individual information!*
+The PlaySwap team will never text you first and ask for private keys or individual information!*